-Parents and students are allowed:
+Parents and students are allowed to (where applicable):

-- To inspect, review and obtain copies of the student's education record. - To request that others review the student's education record (except where Kamehameha is required or authorized to allow others to review the record without your permission).
-Requests should be made in writing to the Director or his/her designee. - To obtain copies of Kamehameha's policies and procedures concerning parent/student access to education records.
-Requests should be made at the Director's office.
+- Inspect, review, and obtain copies of the student's education record. - Request that others review the student's education record (except where Kamehameha Schools is required or authorized to allow others to review the record without your permission).
+Requests should be made in writing to the Department Director or his/her designee. - Obtain copies of Kamehameha Schools' policies and procedures concerning parent/student access to education records.
+Requests should be made at the Department Director's office.

-Directory Information:
+Directory Information

 Generally, information such as phone numbers and addresses will not be released to outside parties who call the school.
 Instead, the name of the caller and any message will be taken.
 The school will then contact the student and/or parents, who may then decide if they wish to contact the caller.

-- Directory information may include:
+Directory information may include:

-- Student's Name
+- Student's name

 - Address

-- Telephone Number
+- Telephone number

 - Date and place of birth

 - Most recent and previous education institution attended

 - Dates of school attendance

 - Activities

-- Other Similar information
+- Other similar information

-Naviance: Family Connection College and Career Planning Tool (if applicable)
+Naviance Student: Family Connection College and Career Web-Based Planning Tool (if applicable)

-Eligible students will be introduced to Naviance, an on-line college and career readiness platform that helps connect academic achievement to post-secondary goals.
+Eligible students will be introduced to Naviance Student college and career readiness platform from Hobson's Inc. that helps connect academic achievement to post-secondary goals.
 Students can plan for their futures by discovering their individual strengths and learning styles and explore college and career options based on their results.
-KS will make available information contained in student records, including but not limited to, college and career planning information, planning activities, test scores, survey responses, test prep, e-transcripts, e-letters of recommendation, and National Student Clearinghouse data, to Naviance for the sole purpose of assisting the student with college and career planning, for distribution to colleges, universities, or other institutions as designated the parent/guardian, and that the information shared by KS with Naviance will not be distributed to third parties without first obtaining parent/guardian's consent.
-KS may use the data collected by Naviance for the purpose of internal reporting and statistical use.
+KS will make available information contained in student records, including but not limited to, college and career planning information, planning activities, test scores, survey responses, and National Student Clearinghouse data, to Hobson's Inc. for the sole purpose of assisting the student with college and career planning, for distribution to colleges, universities, or other institutions as designated by the parent/guardian.
+The information shared by KS with Hobson's Inc. will not be distributed to third parties without first obtaining the parent/guardian's consent.
+KS may use the data collected by Hobson's Inc. for the purpose of internal reporting and statistical use.